CogBrainHealthLab/VertexWiseR/README.md

 ![](man/figures/wordcloud.jpg)<!-- -->

 These keywords may not be very accurate but they should give a rough idea for interpreting your results.
-Take note that these keywords are specific to the negative clusters.
+Take note that these keywords are specific to the positive clusters.